oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/model-in-image/auxiliary-images.md

       name: compat-ai-vol-auxiliaryimagevolume1
 ```

+{{% notice note %}}
+The operator creates the init-containers names with the prefix `compat-` when converting the `weblogic.oracle/v8` schema auxiliary image configuration.
+The operator only runs these special init-containers having names starting with `compat-` in the introspector job pod.
+If you want to change the names of the generated init-containers, then the new name must always start with `compat-`.
+{{% /notice %}}

 ### Domain upgrade tool to manually upgrade the `weblogic.oracle/v8` schema domain resource

 To manually upgrade the domain resource from the `weblogic.oracle/v8` schema to the `weblogic.oracle/v9` schema, see [Upgrade the `weblogic.oracle/v8` schema domain resource manually]({{< relref "/managing-domains/upgrade-domain-resource#upgrade-the-weblogicoraclev8-schema-domain-resource-manually" >}}).